iterait/emloop/doc/tutorial.rst

 The `_create_net` method can accept arbitrary arguments - in our case, we accept the optimization algorithm to be used and the number of hidden units.
-Let us ignore the origin of these parameters for a while and address it in the Configuration section.
-For now, let's simply assume they are set correctly.
+We will describe the origin of these parameters in the next section.

-Note that naming the variables correctly and consistently is mandatory - we will use the names in the next section.

 Configuration
 =============